 - However, the safety standards are not equal, and the need to satisfy the customers in showing as much as possible at every dive usually takes over safety precautions.
 If you are not experienced, you might end up in tricky let alone possibly dangerous situations.

 - One dive three divers finished the dive and safety stop with less than 10 bars, though the dive masters knew for about 10 minutes these dives were getting low on air while we were still down at 15 meters / 50 feet.

-To find out about our next adventure travel in Indonesia or along our round-the-world trip, sign up for our newsletter to receive our next blog post directly in your mailbox!
+To find out about our adventure travel in Papua like trekking in the Baliem Valley, to discover more about Indonesia, or to follow us along our round-the-world trip, sign up for our newsletter to receive our next blog post directly in your mailbox!

 Interested in more dive spots and diving destinations, check out our previous diving adventures.